lino-framework/book/docs/admin/index.rst

 Hoster's Guide
 ==============

-This part of the documentation is for :term:`server maintainers <server maintainer>`  who set up or maintain a server which hosts one or several Lino production sites.
+This part of the documentation is for :term:`server administrators <server maintainer>`  who set up or maintain a server which hosts one or several Lino production sites.